-- Wooden vessels, especially smaller ones, have both stability and durability problems.
-They may break up in storm situations when placed in shallow water or if not properly ballasted.
-Floating debris presents a hazard to navigation or may wash ashore as unsightly beach litter.
-Increasing water depth for deployment does not appear to improve the longevity of wooden vessels. - Wooden vessels generally do not comply with the spirit of the 1985 National Artificial Reef plan which stresses the use of stable, durable materials for long term reef enhancement and continuity of reef community structure and development. - Proper preparation of a wooden vessel for sinking could be complicated by petroleum soaked wood in the bilge or some other wood preservative or paint treatment toxic to fouling organisms. - A best-case scenario is that the wooden parts disintegrate after one to five years, leaving the heavy ribs and keel and the associated metal components (engines, boilers, metal masts, etc.) to serve as fish and diver attractants, thus providing some short-term economic benefit to some individuals. - Fiberglass boats seem to be the preferred secondary use material for the private reef developer since these boats can serve as vessels in which to transport other materials of opportunity offshore.
-Most state-run programs no longer use fiberglass boats, due to their low density, and potential to move offsite.
-Some COE districts no longer permit their use under the general reef construction permit.

-• Because derelict fiberglass vessels and obsolete molds are a major solid waste byproduct of the marine boating industry and difficult to dispose of, state and county artificial reef coordinators will likely experience continued pressure to use this material, as well as deal with individuals who have historically deployed this material illegally.
+- Proper preparation of a wooden vessel for sinking could be complicated by petroleum-soaked wood in the bilge, or some other wood preservative or paint treatment toxic to fouling organisms. - A best-case scenario is that the wooden parts disintegrate after one to five years, leaving the heavy ribs and keel, and the associated metal components (engines, boilers, metal masts, etc.) to serve as fish and diver attractants, thus providing some short-term economic benefit to some individuals. - Because derelict fiberglass vessels and obsolete molds are a major solid waste byproduct of the marine boating industry and difficult to dispose of, state and county artificial reef coordinators will likely experience continued pressure to use this material, as well as deal with individuals who have historically deployed this material illegally.

-- Availability should not be the determining factor in accepting fiberglass boat hulls or any other secondary use material. - Better follow-up assessment of existing fiberglass boat and boat mold sites, which have been in place for some years but have not been recently evaluated, is needed. - Fiberglass hulls or boat molds should not be considered appropriate artificial reef material without heavy concrete ballasting. - With the use of any vessels it is highly recommended that coastal engineers provide an assessment of the forces to which any vessel would be exposed in a major storm.
+- Availability and cost should not be determining factors in accepting fiberglass boat hulls or any other secondary-use material. - Better follow-up assessment of existing fiberglass boat and boat mold sites, which have been in place for some years but have not been recently evaluated, is needed. - Fiberglass hulls or boat molds should not be considered appropriate artificial reef material without heavy concrete ballasting, potentially reducing their seaworthiness and increasing the risk of an unintentional sinking and costly recovery. - With the use of any vessels, it is highly recommended that coastal engineers provide an assessment of the forces to which any vessel would be exposed in a major storm event.